sanskriti480/C-plus-plus-Call-by-value_and-reference/README.md

 ---

 ## Aim
-1.To understand and implement the concepts of function parameter passing techniques in C++.
+- To understand and implement the concepts of function parameter passing techniques in C++.

-2.To demonstrate the difference between:
+- To demonstrate the difference between:
 Call by Value – passing a copy of actual parameters.
 Call by Reference (using pointers) – passing memory addresses of variables.
 Pass by Reference (using reference variables) – creating aliases for actual parameters.

-3.To analyze how each method affects variable values inside and outside the function.
+- To analyze how each method affects variable values inside and outside the function.

-4.To compare the efficiency and usability of these methods in real-world programming scenarios.
+- To compare the efficiency and usability of these methods in real-world programming scenarios.

 ---